sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 For Lustre, reads and writes of >4MB are ideal.
 10 MB and above is best.
 Small (eg. < 100 kB) reads and writes and especially 4k random writes should be avoided.
 These cause seeking and obtain low i/o performance from the underlying raids and disks.
 Small sequential reads are often optimised by read-ahead in block devices or Lustre or ZFS so may perform acceptably, but it's unlikely.

 The best way to get high I/O performance from large parallel codes (eg. a checkpoint) is generally to read or write one large O(GB) file per process, or if the number of processes is very large, then one large file per node.
-This will send I/O to all or many of the 16 large fast OSTs that make up the ``/fred`` filesystem and so could run at over 30 GB/s (not including speed-ups from transparent filesystem compression).
+This will send I/O to all or many of the 20 large fast OSTs that make up the ``/fred`` filesystem and so could run at over 30 GB/s (not including speed-ups from transparent filesystem compression).

-Each of the 16 individual OSTs (Object Storage Target) in the ``/fred`` (dagg) filesystem is composed of 4 large raidz3's in a zpool and capable of several GB/s.
+Each of the 20 individual OSTs (Object Storage Target) in the ``/fred`` (dagg) filesystem is composed of 4 large raidz3's in a zpool and capable of several GB/s.
 Because each OST is large and fast there is no reason to use any sort of Lustre striping.
 Lustre file striping is therefore strongly discouraged on OzSTAR.
+If you do have large, multi-terrabyte files and want to know about striping then please reach out to us via hpc-support@swin.edu.au

 What are IOPS?
 ********************